The ultimate guide to great core shed design! From economics to ergonomics...

 As you unload the trays the pallet lift will raise itself, keeping at the consistent optimal height.

-Originally people thought these were a optional extra, but do the sums yourself.
+Originally people thought these were an optional extra, but do the sums yourself.

-If you can save someone's back (replacement backs are hard to find and priceless!) or redeploy a person from this part of the process and reduce LTI's on site, would you?
+If you can save someone's back (replacement backs are hard to find and priceless!) or redeploy a person from this part of the process and reduce LTI's on site, wouldn't you?

 Conveyor Gate with Air Hinge

-From end to end this unit is 2 metres in length; the gate is 1m and the fixed section 1m.
+From end to end this unit is 2m in length; the gate is 1m and the fixed section 1m.

 This is the best way to provide exit routes from the end of the logging tables where you would otherwise have the 'takeaway' section shut off one end of the aisle.